-In the broadest possible terms ROYALTY FREE images tend to be generic shots of things (a happy couple running hand in hand along the surf; a cow in a field; a traffic light), while RIGHTS MANAGED tend towards being actual images of real people and places at specific times (The Queen at her Jubilee in 2012; November 1948 Moon over Harlech Castle; Damien Gaillard with computer, March 2011).
+In the broadest possible terms ROYALTY FREE images tend to be generic shots of things (a happy couple running hand in hand along the surf; a cow in a field; a traffic light), while RIGHTS MANAGED tend towards being actual images of real people and places at specific times (The Queen at her Jubilee in 2012; November 1948 Moon over Harlech Castle).
 Think bland versus reality.
 A sweeping generalisation, but fair.

 Basically, when a picture purchaser buys a ROYALTY FREE image, she can do much as she likes with it, using it as many times and in as many places as she wants.
 One flat fee, and that's that.
 It's hers to use — but not to sell on.
 The ultimate copyright rests with the photographer.
 Advertisers and mass market publishers favour Royalty Free. fotolibra Members can choose to market their pictures as either Rights Managed or Royalty Free.

-Royalty Free images are clearly distinguished on fotolibra by the orange RF icon.
+Royalty Free images are clearly distinguished on fotolibra by the orange icon.

 When a picture researcher buys a RIGHTS MANAGED image he buys specific rights to use the picture in a given environment, and a fee is worked out based on three parameters: SIZE, CIRCULATION and REPETITION.